Links on Android Authority may earn us a commission. Learn more.

 At $449, the Google Pixel 5a has some decent competition in the United States, though it’s really the only option to consider at its exact price point.

-Let’s get this out of the way first: the Pixel 5a is set to replace the Pixel 4a 5G ($499), so don’t expect the two to be sold on the Google Store in tandem.
-And even if you do find the older phone on sale, I’d still recommend opting for the Pixel 5a instead.
+The Pixel 5a replaced the Pixel 4a 5G ($499) on the Google Store, but it’s still available at some third-party retailers.
+Even if you do find the older phone on sale, I’d still recommend opting for the Pixel 5a instead.
 It’s a really nice upgrade over what was an already great phone.

 Don’t miss: The best cheap smartphones you can buy